albertogg/albertogg.github.com/content/blog/3d-printing/klipper-on-an-ender-3.md

 I used Marlin as the source of truth.
 This because I had a working configuration there.

+For example for the SKR 1.4 I used this [Marlin PIN mappings][marlin-pins] to look for probe pins and ensuring others were correct.

 ## Homing

-All axis and where they should fit.
-Try all 4 corners and see if the nozzle is actually stopping where you think it should.
-In my case based on the location of the probe I had to change the MAX limit of the printer to accommodate for the probe to stop in the correct places.
+Homing and checking that the 4 corners of the bed are correctly mapped is an easy but requires testing.
+At first I thought that by setting up `position_max:
+235` on X and Y I was good to go, but in reality that's not the case.

+Things I had to account for and measure:
+- As I have a probe I added `[safe_z_home]`.
+This is typically done near the center of the bed so that the probe has a safe surface to land.
+What I did here was look that the nozzle landed in the correct coordinates I set
+- Move the nozzle to `0,0`, `0,235`, `235,235`, and `235,0`.
+See of the nozzle
+  landed where expected and continue.
+    - In my case this didn't worked for X correctly.
+What I had to tweak for it to work was the `homing_retract_dist` and set it to `0` for it to gather 0 right where the end stop is.
+After that X started working normally.
+- I had to flip the `dir_pin` so that the `position_endstop` reflected the correct end stop position (`0`)

+After these changes homing was working as it should.

+## Calibrating Probe Offsets

+X,Y, and Z offsets

 ## PID Tuning

 Extruder and Bed

-## Calibrating Probe Offsets

-X,Y, and Z offsets

 ## Bed leveling